0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

 ![dcsynced](dcsynced.jpg)

-and follow up with `psexec.py` pass-the-hash attack to get code execution as `NT Authority\System`:
+and follow up with `psexec.py` for a quick pass-the-hash attack to get code execution as `NT Authority\System`:

 ![got-system](got-system.jpg)